Green Tea – The Ultimate Guide

 4. Types of green tea by harvesting time

 Green tea can be harvested year-round, depending on where it’s grown.
-Usually, the first two harvests of the season – spring and summer will have a better flavour, with spring harvested being an absolute winner in South Korea, Japan and China.
+Usually, the first two harvests of the season – and summer will have a better flavour, with spring harvested being an absolute winner in South Korea, Japan and China.

 Autumn harvests are less popular, and winter harvests are quite rare, although they exist.